Professor of Geosystem Science

-There is overwhelming evidence that continued accumulation of carbon dioxide in the atmosphere will eventually lead to dangerous changes in the climate.
-Stabilising global temperatures requires net carbon dioxide emissions to be reduced to zero.
+Stabilising global temperatures and avoiding dangerous changes in the climate requires net carbon dioxide emissions to be reduced to zero.
 Getting to zero emissions will require dramatic changes in investments and in energy systems, which carry their own risks.

 This Initiative aims to address a number of specific questions: